Thorney How, Thorney How, Off Helm Close & Easedale Rd, Grasmere, Cumbria, LA22 9QW

 Open:All year.
 Closed 10.30am to 3.30pm check in 3.30-10.30pm.

 Price per night:Dble en suite B&B from £82.
 Family en-suite B&B from £100.
 4 person budget rooms from £80.
 Larger catered groups please enquire.

 Booking:Online booking recommended, Or by phone or email.
 First night's accommodation non-refundable payment required to secure.

 Directions:Grid ref: 332084.
 Half a mile NW of Grasmere village.

 Public Transport:National Express coaches stop in Grasmere.
 Local bus 555 to / from Windermere & Keswick.
 Train station at Windermere.

-This accommodation is near mountains, is in a National Park, is available to individuals, gives a Best Price Guarantee, is a Green Business Award Winner, has a pub within walking distance, has availability this New Year and is on the Coast to Coast Walk, the present or past youth hostel page and the Cumbria Way.
+This accommodation is near mountains, is in a National Park, is available to individuals, gives a Best Price Guarantee, is a Green Business Award Winner, has a pub within walking distance and is on the IHUK signage page, the Cumbria Way, the present or past youth hostel page and the Coast to Coast Walk.